Judith of Lens: Life

-In 1070, Judith married Earl Waltheof of Huntingdon and Northumbria.
-They had three children – Maud de Lens aka Matilda (1074-1130), Judith (1075-1137) and Adelese aka Alice (c.
-1075/76-1126).
-Their eldest daughter, Maud, brought the earldom of Huntingdon to her second husband, David I of Scotland.
-Their daughter, Adelise, married Raoul III de Conches whose sister, Godehilde, married Baldwin I of Jerusalem.

 In 1075, Waltheof joined the Revolt of the Earls against William.
 It was the last serious act of resistance against the Norman Conquest of England.
 Some sources claim that Judith betrayed Waltheof to the bishop of Winchester, who informed her uncle, the king.
 Other sources say that Waltheof was innocent and that it was he who notified the bishop and king of the plot.
-Waltheof was beheaded on 31 May 1076 at St Giles Hill, near Winchester.
+Waltheof was executed on 31 May 1076 at St Giles Hill, near Winchester.

-After Waltheof's execution, Judith was betrothed by William to Simon I of St. Liz, 1st Earl of Northampton by her uncle, William.
+After Waltheof's execution, Judith was betrothed by William to Simon I of St. Liz, 1st Earl of Northampton.
 Judith refused to marry Simon and fled the country to avoid William's anger.
 He then (temporarily) confiscated all Judith's English estates.
 Simon married Judith's daughter, Maud, in or before 1090.

+Marriage and children

+In 1070, Judith married Earl Waltheof of Huntingdon and Northumbria.